Tbrennan6/IcelandicNow/blog/2024-09-25_ten-beginner-mistakes.md

 </font>
 Example 1: Í dag **fór** ég í bankann.

 There is one main exception.
-In English, many question types contain the meaningless word do or does to signify that the words following form a question, but Icelandic (and every other language in the world except for Gaelic languages) does not.
-Instead, Germanic languages invert, putting the verb in the first position instead of the noun.
+In English, many questions contain the meaningless word *do* or *does* to signify that the words following form a question, but Icelandic (and every other language in the world except for Gaelic languages) does not.
+Instead, Germanic languages invert, placing the verb first rather than the noun.

 Example 2: Þú **vil**t sjá. -> **Vil**tu sjá?\
 Example 3: Hann **getur** ekki. - **Getur** hann ekki?